Ware Shoals in Greenwood County, South Carolina — The American South (South Atlantic)

 His mother died when he was four years old and at the age of fifteen he was boarding and working his way through high school. in 1940 he thumbed rides to the University of South Carolina where he persuaded the officials to let him register on credit.
 While there, he was President of his class, Chairman of the Student Faculty Committee, member of KSK, three years on Student Council, two years on Honor Board, President of ODK, Chairman of Awards Day, President of Veterans' Association, and was elected President of the Student Body.

-the Navy and got a commission serving as Executive Officer of LSM 108.
+During World War Two, he volunteered into the Navy and got a commission serving as Executive Officer of LSM 108.

 After Law School, he served four years in the South Carolina House of Representatives, thirty-two years as Solicitor of the South Carolina Eighth Judicial Circuit, and fifty years as an attorney.
 When he retired as Solicitor, he had not lost a single care in over fifty years in any one of the four counties of his Circuit.
 His outstanding record as Solicitor is known statewide.
 As an attorney, he never charged a penny for consultation, never sent a bill out of his office and had the reputation of being one of the finest courtroom lawyers in the southeast.

 Location.
 34° 23.544′ N, 82° 13.411′ W. Marker is in Ware Shoals, South Carolina, in Greenwood County.
-Marker is on U.S. 25, on the right when traveling south.
+It is on U.S. 25, on the right when traveling south.
 Marker is located on the north end of the bridge, on the left.
 Touch for map.
 Marker is in this post office area: Ware Shoals SC 29692, United States of America.
 Touch for directions.